shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “But I’m still thinking about it.”

 “Well let’s distract you, then.”
-Reesu ordered 3 empty glasses, and poured ale from her endless bottle into all of them.
+Reesu ordered 3 empty glasses and poured ale from her endless bottle into all of them.
 “Let’s play a game.”

 “If it’s about staying dry, I’m pretty sure I’ll win.”